 - Charles Dickens was very thoughtful in selecting his characters’ names.
 Why did he name his character Ebenezer Scrooge?

 - When you hear the name Scrooge, does it evoke an emotion?

 - Why did he use the name Cratchit, Fezziwig or Belle?

 More about Ashley Ramsden

 Ashley Ramsden is the founding director of the School of Storytelling (UK).
 He has toured with his remarkable storytelling programmes on all five continents, has appeared at major storytelling festivals in the UK, South Africa, Scandinavia and America.

 Experiences in the past

 The storytelling performance of Ashely Ramsden is one of the permanent programmes of STET.
 Our Education Department offers the performances since four years, with great success.
 In 2016 Ashley performed at the International School of Eerde in their beautiful 17th century Goblin Hall.
 Truly one of the most amazing settings he has ever performed in!
 We had a school group from The Melanchton College visiting the Muiderslot in 2017 to see the performance in the Knight Hall with candle lit chandeliers.
-NOTE, the option to host a school there will be possible this year again on the 17th and 18th of Dec 2019.
+NOTE, the option to host a school there will be possible this year again.

 “Students were engaged!
 They asked meaningful questions after the performance